 Also, known as ‘glutinous rice cake’, nian gao are a lucky New Year’s Eve treat because it sounds like the saying for “getting higher year-on-year by year” in Chinese.
 Generally, it means a promise of a better year.
 This can imply that children will grow taller, increase success, getting better grades, promotions at work and many other good fortunes.
 The main ingredients of nian gao are sticky rice, sugar, chestnuts, Chinese dates, and lotus leaves.
 Read more about its history in the article “Niangao — Chinese New Year Cake”.

-The next lucky food on the list is everyone’s favourite, spring rolls.
+The next lucky Chinese New Year food on the list is everyone’s favourite, spring rolls.
 Similar to dumplings, springs are lucky because they symbolize wealth.
-Their appearance resembles bars of gold after being fried to their signature golden colour.
-So why are they called ‘spring rolls’ when they can be eaten all year round?
+Their signature golden colour resembles bars of gold.
+So why are they called ‘spring rolls’ when you can eat them all year round?
 In antiquity, they were consumed during Chinese New Year, which is also known as the Spring Festival, hence the name spring roll!
-They are the perfect appetizer for your New Year feast.
+They are the perfect appetizer for your Chinese New Year feast.

 The holidays wouldn’t be complete without dessert.
 Tangyuan is made from rice flour and filled with sweet fillings such as peanuts or black sesame.
 They can come in other flavours as well and are popular as a fried treat too.
-Like enjoying ice cream with your family, this dessert brings people together and brings a more wholesome meaning to the new year.
-It is said that the roundness of the tangyuan is associated with reunion and being with family and friends.
+Like enjoying ice cream with your family, this dessert brings people together and brings a more wholesome meaning to the New Year.
+The roundness of the tangyuan represents reunion and being with family and friends.
 It can also signify a complete circle of harmony and unity or that everything will go smoothly in the new year.

 You can get tangyuan from Sugar Marmalade as well as many other authentic Chinese desserts.

-The seventh and last lucky food for New Years is noodles.
+The seventh and last lucky Chinese New Year food is noodles.
 Extremely versatile and part of every culture, noodles are a staple during the new year.
 Instead of togetherness or wealth, noodles represent longevity.
-Whether it be a long life, relationships or future full of happiness, longevity noodles are the best way to bring about good luck.
+Whether it be a long life, relationships or a future full of happiness, longevity noodles are the best way to bring about good luck.
 Traditionally, Chinese noodles are made by pulling a ring of dough, twisting it and then pulling it again.
 This process is repeated until the ring of dough becomes one extremely long noodle!
-When cooking the noodles, it is important to refrain from severing it which represents shortening the eater’s lifespan or good fortune.
+When cooking the noodles, it is important to refrain from severing them which represents shortening the eater’s lifespan or good fortune.
 The art of noodle making is a show in itself as well.
 Watch this video to see how it’s done.